MurdocAV/ReFlick/README.md

 **Original:** https://www.flickgame.org/

-Setup: Use node package installer to install all dependencies on your device with: (To use follow the dev script)
+Setup: Use node package installer to install all dependencies on your device.
 > npm install
+To run the developer version locally.
 > npm run dev

 **Licensing:**